Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

 corr

-astrophysical black holes stable.
+astrophysical black holes perfectly stable.

-treats the vacuum as a continuous quantum field.
-This mechanism yields a mass loss rate
+radiation mechanism, which treats the surrounding vacuum as a continuous quantum field

 ˙